 Women had earned a place at the head of the medical marijuana economy and deserved to be rewarded for their pioneering medical cannabis advocacy.
 The men who swept in early to capitalize on marijuana profiteering, however, haven’t exactly paused to hold the door open and ask women to join them in legal cannabis industry pursuits.

 There is a new generation of women in cannabis that, just like Mary Jane Rathbun and Anna Boyce, realize they must seize the initiative and open those legal marijuana doors of opportunity and invite themselves in.

-Here are four women-led cannabis advocacy groups that are working to ensure that like-minded women gain entry, play a role and share in the rewards of legal cannabis entrepreneurship.
+Here are five women-led cannabis advocacy groups that are working to ensure that like-minded women gain entry, play a role and share in the rewards of legal cannabis entrepreneurship.

 These women-led organizations advocate for an inclusion that is key to furthering the business of medical cannabis and to spreading all the wellness benefits that medical marijuana has to offer.

 Get your medical marijuana card

 Connect with a licensed physician online in minutes.

 Lydia Gall, president of the non-profit, has always been passionate about patient education and the science behind medical marijuana.
 She became a medical marijuana professional first by working as a Patient Care Specialist in a medical dispensary, then continuing to work as a medical marijuana processor.

 She, herself, has been a registered medical marijuana patient for almost two years, but has experienced the benefits of marijuana long before.